 More than just a buzzword today, the rise of content strategy marks a significant turning point in how brands and businesses engage with their consumers.
-The days of advertising, while not exactly numbered, are certainly on the down-and-out as customers look to entertaining and informative content whenever they interact with brand media.
+The days of advertising, while not exactly numbered, are certainly on the down-and-out as customers look to entertaining and informative content and context whenever they interact with brand media.
 Sure, you can say how great your business is, but it may fall on deaf ears as people would rather hear about it from friends or Yelp reviews.

 Not to fear, you can still powerfully engage with your customer base.
 It’s just going to look a little different than it used to.
 Just think of your online and social media presence like hosting shoppers (“visitors”) in an open-market bazaar.
 But before someone even walks over, they are going to have to want to visit your stand in the first place, right?
 Why not give them a taste of something they want?
 After all, if they are out roaming the markets, they are definitely searching for something.
 While shouting at them about how wonderful your fruit stand is may have been an effective marketing strategy in the Mesopotamia days of yore, it just doesn’t work as well in today’s digital media universe.
 Enter: content.

 The Copernican revolution in marketing today is to have useful “content” of some kind that grips your past and potential clients and makes them return to your site for more.
 When you are recognized as a source for such content, you are trusted for repeat visits and your product catalog is in the best possible position to be perused and purchased from.
 And in order to be noticed amidst the din of competing voices and brands, you’ve gotta have something alluring to draw in fresh visitors.